-Taking urgent action against climate change and its impacts is essential to building a sustainable world for everyone.53 Severe weather and rising sea levels affect everyone, but marginalized people groups and the poor are disproportionately affected.53 If climate change is left unchecked, the consequences will be ecosystem destruction, food and water scarcity, and conflict.53 Auburn University is moderately engaged with Goal 13 across teaching, research, outreach, and student involvement.
-Most of Auburn University's engagement with Goal 13 is through its course offerings, with no less than 47 courses offered from 2016-2018.
-Auburn University's mission is to improve the lives of people in its community, state, nation, and world through education, research, and service.6 Because the climate crisis is a global issue, any action to remedy the effects of climate change has a global impact, which suits Auburn University's mission on a local and global scale.
+Taking urgent action against climate change and its impacts is essential to building a sustainable world for everyone.
+Severe weather and rising sea levels affect everyone, but marginalized people groups and the poor are disproportionately affected.
+It climate change is left unchecked, the consequences will be ecosystem destruction, food and water scarcity, and conflict.
+Auburn University engaged with Goal 13 to a lesser degree across teaching, research, and outreach activities from 2016-2018.
+Most of Auburn University's engagement with Goal 13 is through its research, with no less than 13 faculty conducting research from 2016-2018.
+Auburn University's mission is to improve the lives of people in its community, state, nation, and world through education, research, and service.
+Because the climate crisis is a global issue, any action to remedy the effects of climate change has a global impact, which suits Auburn University's mission on a local and global scale.
 Climate action is an effective and lasting way to have the positive impact Auburn University desires on every scale.